TorrinLey/TorrinLey/README.md

 - 👋 Hi!
-I'm Torrin Ley, a computer science undergraduate and athelete at Judson University.
-I will be graduating in the Spring of 2025.
+I'm Torrin Ley, a computer science graduate and Former athelete From Judson University.
+Recently Graduated in May 2025, looking for a role in Full-Stack and Frontend Developement.
--  I’m interested in Programming in Web Development & Software Engineering, hopefully looking to apply my knowledge into a real-world setting.

 - My Experience includes:
 - Languages:
     - Java